tandasat/PgResarch/DisPG/NOTE.md

 #### 2. A PatchGuard context is always located in the certain memory region

   It would be impossible to conduct the described attack above within a realistic time period if you had to seek entire kernel memory to try XOR.
 Fortunately for you, a PatchGuard context always resides in a memory region tracked by a structure called PoolBigPageTable.
 This table holds pointers to allocated pools whose sizes are bigger than the page size.
-As a size of a PatchGuard context is big enough to be handled by this table, and there is no other mechanism to allocate a PatchGuard context, all PatchGuard contexts can be found farily quickly by enumerating PoolBigPageTable and trying the XOR attack.
+As a size of a PatchGuard context is big enough to be handled by this table, and there is no other mechanism to allocate a PatchGuard context, all PatchGuard contexts can be found fairly quickly by enumerating PoolBigPageTable and trying the XOR attack.

-Exploiting these flaws allows you to find and modify PatchGuard contexts without heavily deoending on hard-coded values.
+Exploiting these flaws allows you to find and modify PatchGuard contexts without heavily depending on hard-coded values.

 As a note, there is another runtime bypass method on Windows 7 and older platforms; that installs a patch on RtlCaptureContext() [[3]](http://vrt-blog.snort.org/2014/08/the-windows-81-kernel-patch-protection.html).